marymex/QT2_display_csv/README.md

 The tableView widget will be used to display the .csv file on the form.
 The lineEdit widget will be used for logging.

-It is desirable to use layouts in your project for style.
-However, it does not affect functionality.
+It is desirable to use layouts in your project for style and functionality.
+However, if you are having trouble with the layout you can skip the layout setup for now and return to it later.

-3. Add a menu "File" on your form.
+3. Add a menu "File" on your form ("write here" option at the top).
 Inside the menu add two options: "Open" and "Save".

 ### Slots and signal

 In QT some widgets send signals when the user is interracting with the form and some other widgets catch those signals.
 To catch a signal send by one widget, another widget has a function called "slot function".
-Now we are going to set some slot functions for some widgets.
+Now we are going to set some slot functions for some widget signals.

-When the user clicks on the menubar, choosing the option "Open" there should be a fileDialogue window which allows the user to choose the csv file for outputting.
+When the user clicks on the menubar, choosing the option "Open" there should be a fileDialogue window which allows the user to choose the .csv file for display.

 Examine the picture choosing_signal_for_the_menu_bar.jpeg for reference.